Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/how_to_contribute.md

 (sec-contrib-start)=
 # How to Contribute

-Thank you for your interest in contributing to `rom_operator_inference`!
+Thank you for your interest in contributing to `opinf`!
 Before you begin, please review our [Code of Conduct](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/blob/main/CODE_OF_CONDUCT.md).

 :::{admonition} Summary